-The Company and Mr. Hynes have announced that Mr. Hynes will resign as Executive Vice President of the Company effective March 31, 1999.
-Pursuant to his separation agreement with the Company, Mr. Hynes will receive monthly severance payments for a six month period beginning March 31, 1999 in the amount of \$45,000 per month.
-The Company also agreed to reimburse Mr. Hynes for the cost of terminating his residential lease in Bermuda and for certain other costs.
-Additionally, the vesting of 8,222 Restricted Shares granted to Mr. Hynes on May 6, 1998 will be accelerated, and Mr. Hynes will receive those shares.
-Mr. Hynes will have 30 days from March 31, 1999 to exercise any vested Options, any Options which are not exercised by such date will be forfeited.
+Mr. Hynes resigned as Executive Vice President of Renaissance effective March 31, 1999.
+Pursuant to his separation agreement with Renaissance, Mr. Hynes received monthly severance payments for a six month period beginning March 31, 1999 in the amount of \$45,000 per month.
+Renaissance also reimbursed Mr. Hynes for the cost of terminating his residential lease in Bermuda and for certain other costs.
+Additionally, the vesting of 8,222 Restricted Shares granted to Mr. Hynes on May 6, 1998 was accelerated, and Mr. Hynes received those shares.